kblok/kblok.github.io/_posts/2018-03-12-implementing-pagesession-aspnet-project.md

 Although the use of Sessions isn't recommended for public websites (because the number of concurrent users is unknown), it can be a good solution for intranet sites with a relatively low number of users.

 But, if you opt for Sessions, you'll have problems if the user opens the same page on different tabs.
-And there's when PageSessions come into play.
+This is when PageSessions come into play.

 >Wouldn't it be great to have a Session collection by page instead of by...
 Session?